 “And Jesus increased in wisdom and stature, and in favour with God and man.”
 Luke 2:52

-So many of us want favor, but we need wisdom.
 As a wife, I need constant favor with my husband, not so that I can get my way, but so that our marriage can be all that God designed it to be.
 So in prayer I ask God to increase me in wisdom as a wife.
-As a mother, I need favor with my children so they will respect me, so I ask God to make me a wise mom.
-As a leader, I need favor with my team members, so I ask God to increase me in wisdom as a leader.
+As a mother, I need favor with my children so they will honor and obey me, so I ask God to make me a wise mom.
+As a leader, I need favor with those who follow this ministry, so I ask God to increase me in wisdom as a leader.
 If anything is going to function the way God intended it to function, it will be because someone is walking in wisdom.

 Wisdom and favor are closely related.
 So how do we get wisdom?
 The Bible says, “The fear of the Lord is the beginning of wisdom (see Proverbs 9:10).”
 To fear God is to trust Him by obeying His word.
 It’s when you realize who’s in supreme authority in your life and you obey Him, knowing that He loves you.
 We can’t grow in wisdom by simply reading the Bible alone.
 We grow by applying its principles to our lives.
 The more you walk in God’s wisdom, the more favor you will see.